Your time has finally come!

 What Style of Guitar Do You Want to Play?

 While there is nothing wrong with gearing up before starting your lessons, it is always a good idea to seek some advice from a professional.
 This way, you’ll avoid having buyer’s remorse in the long run.
+An accomplished guitarist will also be able to give you tips on how to tune a guitar.

 And, from a technical perspective, what style would you like to play?
 There are many options to consider, like blues, classical, pop, country and hard rock.